--heart Starts heart beat monitoring of the Erlang system.
-See heart(3).

-- -hidden Starts the Erlang system as a hidden node if the system is run as a distributed node.
+- -eval Expr (init flag) Makes init evaluate the expression Expr, see [init(3)]. - -extra (init flag) Everything following -extra is considered plain arguments and can be retrieved using init:get_plain_arguments/0. - -heart Starts heart beat monitoring of the Erlang runtime system.
+See [heart(3)]. - -hidden Starts the Erlang runtime system as a hidden node, if it is run as a distributed node.
 Hidden nodes always establish hidden connections to all other nodes except for nodes in the same global group.
-Hidden connections aren't published on neither of the connected nodes, i.e. neither of the connected nodes are part of the result from nodes/0 on the other node.
-See also hidden global groups, global_group(3). - -hosts Hosts Specifies the IP addresses for the hosts on which an Erlang boot servers are running.
-This flag is mandatory if the -loader inet flag is present.
-On each host, there must be one Erlang node running, on which the boot_server must be started. - The IP addresses must be given in the standard form (four decimal numbers separated by periods, for example "150.236.20.74").
-Hosts names are not acceptable, but an broadcast address (preferably limited to the local network) is. - -id Id Specifies the identity of the Erlang system.
-If the system runs as a distributed node, Id must be identical to the name supplied together with the -sname or -name distribution flags. - -instr Selects an instrumented Erlang system (virtual machine) to run, instead of the ordinary one.
-When running an instrumented system, some resource usage data can be obtained and analysed using the module instrument.
-Functionally, it behaves exactly like an ordinary Erlang system. - -loader Loader Specifies the name of the loader used to load Erlang modules into the system.
-See erl_prim_loader(3).
-Loader can be efile (use the local file system), or inet (load using the boot_server on another Erlang node).
-If Loader is something else, the user supplied Loader port program is started. - If the -loader flag is omitted efile is assumed. - -make Makes the Erlang system invoke make:all() in the current work directory and then terminate.
-See make(3).
+Hidden connections are not published on neither of the connected nodes, i.e. neither of the connected nodes are part of the result from nodes/0 on the other node.
+See also hidden global groups, [global_group(3)]. - -hosts Hosts Specifies the IP addresses for the hosts on which Erlang boot servers are running, see [erl_boot_server(3)].
+This flag is mandatory if the -loader inet flag is present. - The IP addresses must be given in the standard form (four decimal numbers separated by periods, for example "150.236.20.74".
+Hosts names are not acceptable, but a broadcast address (preferably limited to the local network) is. - -id Id Specifies the identity of the Erlang runtime system.
+If it is run as a distributed node, Id must be identical to the name supplied together with the -sname or -name flag. - -init_debug Makes init write some debug information while interpreting the boot script. - -instr (emulator flag) Selects an instrumented Erlang runtime system (virtual machine) to run, instead of the ordinary one.
+When running an instrumented runtime system, some resource usage data can be obtained and analysed using the module instrument.
+Functionally, it behaves exactly like an ordinary Erlang runtime system. - -loader Loader Specifies the method used by erl_prim_loader to load Erlang modules into the system.
+See [erl_prim_loader(3)].
+Two Loader methods are supported, efile and inet. efile means use the local file system, this is the default. inet means use a boot server on another machine, and the -id, -hosts and -setcookie flags must be specified as well.
+If Loader is something else, the user supplied Loader port program is started. - -make Makes the Erlang runtime system invoke make:all() in the current working directory and then terminate.
+See [make(3)].
 Implies -noinput. - -man Module Displays the manual page for the Erlang module Module.
-Only supported on Unix. - -mode Mode The mode flag indicates if the system will load code automatically at runtime, or if all code is loaded during system initialization.
-Mode can be either interactive to allow automatic code loading, or embedded to load all code during start-up.
-See code(3). - -name Name Makes the node a distributed node.
-This flag invokes all network servers necessary for a node to become distributed.
-See net_kernel(3). - The name of the node will be Name@Host, where Host is the fully qualified host name of the current host.
-This flag also ensures that epmd runs on the current host before Erlang is started.
-See epmd(1). - -noinput Ensures that the Erlang system never tries to read any input.
-Implies noshell. - -noshell Starts an Erlang system with no shell at all.
-This flag makes it possible to have the Erlang system as a component in a series of UNIX pipes. - -nostick Disables the sticky directory facility of the code server.
-See code(3). - -oldshell Invokes the old Erlang shell from Erlang release 3.3.
-The old shell can still be used. - -pa Directories Adds the directories Directories to the head of the search path of the code server, as if code:add_pathsa/1 was called.
-See code(3).
+Only supported on Unix.